Zivia Lubetkin: Postwar life

 Following the Second World War, Lubetkin was active in the Holocaust survivors community in Europe, and helped organize the Bricha, an organization staffed by operatives who helped Eastern and Central European Jews cross borders en route to Mandate Palestine by illegal immigration channels.
 She herself immigrated to Mandate Palestine in 1946.
 She married Yitzhak Zuckerman, the ŻOB commander, and they, along with other surviving ghetto fighters and partisans founded Kibbutz Lohamei HaGeta'ot and the Ghetto Fighters' House museum located on its grounds.
 In 1961, she testified at the trial of captured Nazi war criminal Adolf Eichmann.

 Her two children, Shimon (b.
 1947) and Yael (b.
-1949), were born in Kibbutz Lohamei HaGetta’ot, where she lived for the remainder of her life and died on 11 July 1978.
+1949), were born on Kibbutz Lohamei HaGetta’ot.
+Lubetkin lived there for the remainder of her life, dying on 11 July 1978.
 Her granddaughter, Roni Zuckerman, became the Israeli Air Force's first female fighter pilot in 2001.
 In the 2001 television film Uprising, she was portrayed by English actress Sadie Frost.